-In recent installments to the main Pokemon games, the color of your trainer card changes as you meet certain achievements and gain stars.
-While the number and colors have varied a bit, it always begins red and ends with black.
+In more recent generations of the main Pokémon games, the color of your trainer card changes as you meet certain achievements and gain stars.
+While the number and colors have varied a bit, it always begins as red and ends with black.
 Of course, the main things that come with this change are a few bits of dialogue change and bragging rights.
 Gotta love those bragging rights.

 Planescape: Torment toys with the idea of chromatic superiority in the description for the spell Chromatic Orb.

-In the original The Legend Of Zelda, all of Link's color-coded powerups were better when red.
+In The Legend of Zelda I, almost all of Link's color-coded powerups were better when red (the esception was the boomerang, whose strongest variant is blue).
 In a twist, the monsters would always be weaker when red.
 All in all, though, red is better for Link.
-(This varies more in later games.)
+This varies more in later games.

 In The Legend of Zelda: Skyward Sword, Link's Loftwing is "special" because it's red, the implication being that it's faster than the others.
 Pipit, during the prologue, won the Wing Ceremony last year, but thanks his lucky stars Link's "red terror" wasn't involved.

 Played with in the post-end bonus chapter of The World Ends with You.
 The characters form a Sentai Five-Man Band.
 The leader is Red, Neku is first Black-n-Blue but later "demoted" to just Blue so someone else can be Black (Black is The Mole, by the way), and Joshua first wants to be Pink, but then says he should actually be Gold and later gets "upgraded" to Rainbow.
 (No, really.)